AndrejJurkin/template-bhai/README.md

 @tailwind components;
 @tailwind utilities;
 ```
 9. We're done!
-Run `yarn dev` to start working on your template.
+Run `yarn install` in the root project directory, then cd into your project and run `yarn dev`

 ## What's inside?